xtendui/xtendui/src/gatsby/markdown/components/slider/other.md

 date: "2019-03-15"
 ---

+## No drag

+Disable slider drag and cursor grab with `.slider-nodrag`.

 ## No overflow

-Slider automatically disable when not overflowing or by adding manually `.slider.slider-nooverflow`.
+Slider automatically disable when not overflowing or by adding manually `.slider-nooverflow`.

 <demo>
   <demovanilla src="vanilla/components/slider/no-overflow">